CodeYourFuture/CodewarsWorkshops/Problem_3_Stairs/Stairs.md

 We note that when we add an `I`, if it was not the last `I`, we add a `\n`.
 Here is the relevant code with a comment added:
 ```
 while (iCount < n) {
+	// append an I
 	result = result.concat("I");
+	// update the count
 	iCount = iCount + 1;
 	// if that wasn't the last I, append a \n
 }